All

 Choosing the right colors of bananas can significantly impact their taste and quality.
 Whether you prefer ripe or unripe bananas, the banana ripening chart will help you choose:

-banana ripening chart, banana types
+banana ripening chart, banana types, banana storage

 1. Green: Look for full green bananas, which indicate that they have been received straight from the tropics.
 It is the least sweet with earthier tones, making it great for savory dishes.